 Historic Site: Stand in the very place where the Boston Tea Party was launched in 1773.
 This extraordinary 1729 Puritan Meeting House is one of the nation's most important colonial National Historic Landmarks.

-Voices of Protest Exhibit: Discover compelling people who made a difference at Old South Meeting House and the history of free speech that continues to this day.
-See tea leaves and a tea crate label from the Boston Tea Party, a 3-D model of colonial Boston that is over 100 years old, John Hancock's portable writing desk, a first-edition 1773 book by slave and poet Phillis Wheatley, and more.
+Voices of Protest Exhibit: Discover compelling people who made a difference at Old South Meeting House and the history of protest and free speech that continues to this day.
+See tea leaves and a tea crate label from the Boston Tea Party, a 3-D model of colonial Boston that is over 100 years old, John Hancock's portable writing desk, a first-edition 1773 book by enslaved poet Phillis Wheatley, and more.

 Exhibit Scavenger Hunts: Explore the history and unique architecture of Old South Meeting House with a scavenger hunt.
 All ages from children to adults.
 Especially popular with families!